 All written assignments will be submitted on the "assignments" page on Courseworks, which notes time and date of submission.
 All uploaded files must be in either Word or PDF format.
-Late assignments will not be accepted, except in the case of a family or health emergency.
+Late assignments will not be accepted, except in the case of a documented family or health emergency (usually requiring a supportive email from the student's dean).